We welcome the engaged to contact us as they begin preparations for their wedding day.

 Why a 9 month preparation process?

-To prepare couples adequately to live their call to holiness through the Sacrament of Marriage.
+It is important to prepare couples adequately to live their call to holiness through the Sacrament of Marriage.
 The Catholic Church wants your marriage to succeed and has outlined a process to help you both grow in love, and a deeper understanding of one another through a better understanding of the Sacrament.
+We are here to help you not just prepare for your wedding day, but for a lifetime of committed love and life together.

 Where do we begin?

-After you are engaged and before you set the wedding date: Contact Barbara Lishko or call; 480-899-1990 x 142 to set up an appointment for an interview.
+After you are engaged and before you set the wedding date: Contact Barbara Lishko by phone or email to set up an appointment for an interview.

 What can we expect at the interview?